top of page

 Wheat Week

-Students in Whatcom County are immersed in the wonderful world of agriculture through Wheat Week!
+Wheat Week seeks to immerse students in the wonderful world of agriculture!
 Funded through the Washington Grain Commission this innovative program teaches students the value of agriculture and its role in maintaining soil and water health.
-Presently over 15 elementary schools and approximately 1500 students are enrolled in Wheat Week in Whatcom County.
+In the past, over 15 elementary schools and approximately 1500 students are enrolled in Wheat Week in Whatcom County.

 What local teachers are saying about Wheat Week: